 According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.09% per year.
 Prices in 2017 are 42.2% higher than prices in 2000.

-In other words, $100 in the year 2000 is equivalent to $142.15 in 2017, a difference of $42.15 over 17 years.
+In other words, $100 in the year 2000 is equivalent in purchasing power to $142.15 in 2017, a difference of $42.15 over 17 years.

-Inflation Data Source: The Bureau of Labor Statistics' Consumer Price Index (CPI), established in 1913.
+Raw data for these calculations comes from the Bureau of Labor Statistics' Consumer Price Index (CPI), established in 1913.
 Inflation data from 1665 to 1912 is sourced from a historical study conducted by political science professor Robert Sahr at Oregon State University.

 You may use the following MLA citation for this page: “$100 in 2000 → 2017 | Inflation Calculator.”
 FinanceRef Inflation Calculator, Alioth Finance, 13 Mar.
 2018, http://www.in2013dollars.com/2000-dollars-in-2017?amount=100.